HWSec-UNC/SylQ-SV/README.md

 ## Notes
 * For assertion checking, embed SVA assertions directly into the top-level module of your RTL design.
-* The Redis cache file (`cache.rdb`) is persistent across runs and used to analyze query reuse.

 ## How To Cite
 Please cite our ASPLOS paper when using SylQ-SV!